Adam Friedrich Schimmelpfennig

-Adam Friedrich Schimmelpfennig (Adomas Fridrichas Šimelpenigis; 1699–1763) was a Lutheran pastor known for translating and publishing Lithuanian religious texts.
+Adam Friedrich Schimmelpfennig (Adomas Fridrichas Šimelpenigis; 1699–1763) was an East Prussian Lutheran pastor known for translating and publishing Lithuanian religious texts.
 He translated sections of the Old Testament and edited the translation of the Bible into Lithuanian.
 He also edited a Lithuanian hymnal in which he included his own original hymns.

 He is sometimes nicknamed "the younger" to distinguish him from his uncle (1677–1740) of the same name.

 Biography

 Schimmelpfennig hailed from a large family with roots in Holland.
 The family moved to Prussia in the 15th century due to religious prosecutions.

 Schimmelpfennig was born in the village of Picktupöhnen (Piktupėnai in the present-day Pagėgiai Municipality).
 He enrolled at the University of Königsberg in July 1718.
 Upon graduation in 1722, he was assigned as precentor to Szillen (Zhilino in the present-day Kaliningrad Oblast).
 In August 1726, he was ordained as a priest and reassigned as a pastor to Popelken (Vysokoye) where he lived until his death in 1763.